Celebrating Women In Tech For Women’s History Month

 Unfortunately, part of reaching those executive management positions was seeing how real the pay gap was - and how I had been included in that pay gap compared with my peers.

 Starting my journey in Engineering back in 1981, I remember being the only woman in many of my University classes.
 I had professors ask me why I was taking their class, including one who outright suggested I should leave and pursue a different education and career.
+Seriously!
+Needless to say, I ignored him and continued on to get my engineering degree.

 Thankfully, I was hired by a different professor, one who saw my skills rather than my gender, who hired me to write the software needed for the research done by his graduate students.
 That hiring decision helped launch my career.
 And I’m grateful because it was an opportunity to prove what I could do in a demonstrable way.